abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 long does that joy last?
 The image that comes to mind is one of those carnival wheels that spins around for about 30 seconds, then slows down, and finally stops.
 That's akin to the arising of joy and the way joy can be sustained.
-We put in effort—spinning the wheel—and from that effort joy arises.
+We put in effort---spinning the wheel---and from that effort joy arises.
 Then the wheel stops, and we exert our effort again.
 Over time, with our continued effort, we can keep the wheel spinning longer, and joy sustains itself longer.

 When it comes to making our walking and sitting practice sustainable, we do have to enjoy it.
 We can turn our attention to that joy.
 Right now